Southern Miss Symphony Orchestra

 During the academic year, the orchestra rehearses four times a week and presents an average of eight public performances each season.
 These performances range from regular symphony concerts to children's concerts, operas, ballets, and pops programs.
 The 80-member orchestra tours and performs concerts throughout the southeast United States.
-The Symphony has more than 13 countries represented by its students.
+The orchestra has more than 13 countries represented by its students.

 History

+The Southern Mississippi Symphony Orchestra is the oldest orchestra in Mississippi and was first organized in 1920 as the College Orchestra of the Mississippi Normal College under director Margaret Gillard.

+In 1924, Hazel Horton Read became the next director of the small orchestra.
+No orchestra existed for the next five years until 1930, but little is known about the ensemble.

-The Southern Mississippi Symphony Orchestra is the oldest orchestra in Mississippi and was first organized in 1920.
-Dr. Jay Dean, the SMSO's current conductor, became Director of Orchestral Activities at Southern Miss in 1988.
-The orchestra is truly an international organization and includes over 80 musicians from the U.S. and 14 other countries.
+Dr. Jay Dean, became Director of Orchestral Activities at Southern Miss in 1988.
+The orchestra is an international organization and includes over 80 musicians from the U.S. and 14 other countries.
 As Director of Orchestral Activities, Dr. Dean selects works for each program with the aim that they be educationally and technically purposeful for the musicians and aesthetically pleasing and interesting for audiences.
 Programs with a wide variety of artists from myriad backgrounds and nationalities are a main goal of Dr. Dean and the SMSO.
 Children's concerts, ballet, opera, and pops concerts round out the repertoire of the SMSO.

 SMSO is the only orchestra in Mississippi to work with Carnegie Hall's Weill Music Institute Communities Link Up! program.
-This groundbreaking effort has given over 1,600 secondary school Mississippi students the opportunity to perform with the university orchestra and study orchestral music.
-Additionally, the symphony orchestra has developed a community and educational outreach program in conjunction with the City of Hattiesburg to bring musical opportunities to the community through performances and visits to local nursing homes, grade schools (K-12) and community centers.
+This groundbreaking effort allowed over 1,600 secondary school Mississippi students to perform with the university orchestra and study orchestral music.
+Additionally, the orchestra has developed a community and educational outreach program in conjunction with the City of Hattiesburg to bring musical opportunities to the community through performances and visits to local nursing homes, grade schools (K-12), and community centers.